emera86/SASmanual-MkDocs/SASmanual/docs/procedures/glimmix.md

 `EXP` requests exponentiation of the estimate (`ESTIMATE` statement) or least squares means estimate (`LSMESTIMATE` statement).
 If you specify the `CL` or `ALPHA=` option, the (adjusted) confidence bounds are also exponentiated.

+For nonnormal data, the `EXP` and `ILINK` options give you a way to obtain the quantity of interest on the scale of the mean (inverse link).
+Results presented in this fashion can be much easier to interpret than data on the link scale.

 ```
 PROC GLIMMIX DATA=SAS-data-set;